-The insulation levels in Table 3a and Table 3b are minimum Total R-Values and include the thermal resistances of the ductwork, the insulation, the air films and any protective sheathing or vapour barrier.
-The minimum Total R-Values have been determined as cost-effective solutions for achieving energy efficiency and may not be sufficient to avoid vapour condensation onto cold ductwork in some locations.
+The minimum Total R-Values have been determined as cost-effective solutions for achieving energy efficiency and may not be sufficient to avoid vapour condensation forming on cold ductwork in some locations.
 This could be an issue where only a minimal level of insulation, such as R0.6, is required on ductwork conveying cold air.

-SPECIFICATION J5.4

-INSULATING OF PIPING, VESSELS, HEAT EXCHANGERS AND TANKS
+SPECIFICATION J5.4 INSULATING OF PIPING, VESSELS, HEAT EXCHANGERS AND TANKS